rachelhyeon/collocation-analysis/collocation_analysis.md

 ## 7. Appendix

-Below are R code that I used for this report.
+Below are R code used for this report.

     library(readtext)
     library(quanteda)